cjmartin/cjmartin.github.com/_posts/2025-04-09-jekyll-tools.md

 link_category: tools
 ```

-So the post would have a permalink of `/tools/2025/04/jekyll-tools`.
+So the post permalink becomes `/tools/2025/04/jekyll-tools`.

-Of course this isn't so simple.
-Jekyll doesn't support custom front matter variables in permalinks.

-I solved this with another small custom plugin to set a permalink on any posts that have the `link_category` or `collections` variables set.
+Jekyll doesn't support custom front matter variables in permalinks, so I created a plugin to set a permalink for posts with `link_category` or `categories`.

 * If `link_category` is set, it is used as the primary category in the permalink.
-* If `link_category` is not set but the post has `categories`, the first category is used in the permalink.
+* If `link_category` is not set but the post has `categories`, the first category is used.

-I like the specificity of setting `link_category` and not worrying about the order of `categories`, but the fallback seemed like a good idea.

 ```ruby
 # _plugins/add_custom_permalink.rb